RMonica/elastic_bridge/README.md

 - PCL (Point Cloud Library)
 - `init_fake_opengl_context`: badly-named package to initialize a windowless OpenGL context (<https://github.com/RMonica/init_fake_opengl_context>)

-The package was tested on ROS Kinetic (Ubuntu 16.04) and ROS Melodic (Ubuntu 18.04).
+The package was tested on ROS Noetic (Ubuntu 20.04) with an Intel RealSense.

 An optional patch may be applied to the ElasticFusion source code.
 The patch assigns an unique identifier (GUID) to each surfel, so that single surfels can be tracked during the 3D reconstruction process.
 For example, you may keep track of extra properties for each surfel in an external ROS node.
 See "GUID patch" below for more information.